Kristfur/minesweeper/README.md

 Acceptance Criteria:

-* The game must save the users score and have it be visible even on the next session
+* The game must save the users score and have it be visible even on the next session.

 Implementation:
 * Once the user completes the game, they will be offered the option to enter they name and save their time.
-This score will be saved to the local storage and be accessible to the user the next time they open the website
+This score will be saved to the local storage and be accessible to the user the next time they open the website.

 User Story: